meghadandapat/Clash-Round-1/README.md

 # Clash-Round-1
-MCQ Platform based on the theme, **Vision**.
-It was built to test logical aptitute of participants during Credenz which is a techincal event organised by PISB.
+MCQ Platform based on the theme, Vision.
+It was built to test the logical aptitude of participants during Credenz, which is a technical event organised by PISB.
+This 28 minutes long quiz comprising multiple-choice questions on C, C++ and Python also had 3 different lifelines that could be availed at certain points during the game.
 <p>

 ## Steps to run the project: